achiusano/machine_learning/DataQuest Projects & Exercises/README.md

-# Data Science Projects and Exercises
+# DataQuest Projects and Exercises

-This is my tracked progress of Data Science projects/exercises from DataQuest.
+This is my tracked progress of Machine Learning guided projects/exercises from DataQuest.